-The priesthood of Christ not only not only presents us with a sympathetic mediator, with a minister of mercy, but makes possible a new sort of holiness, a different kind of sanctification then we might imagine.
+The priesthood of Christ not only presents us with a sympathetic mediator, with a minister of mercy, but makes possible a new sort of holiness, a different kind of sanctification then we might imagine.

 In approaching this Great High Priest, I come nearer to him when I am more deeply in touch with my woundedness, with my failure and ongoing openness to failure.
 Sanctification differs from a workout in the gym which produces greater and greater strength.
-Rather, I becomes the bruised reed, the smoldering which I indeed am.
+Rather, I becomes the bruised reed, the smoldering wick which I indeed am.

 For I am poor and needy (Psalm 40:17).

 A sign of Christian sanctification is that when we behold our brother in sin, stumbling and stuck, we do not lay heavy burdens upon him, but help lift these burdens.
 How do we do this?

 We do this through prayer.
 We do this through encouragement and even correction.
 But perhaps our priesthood is most powerfully embodied in our own woundedness–in baring our weakness, our failure, and brokeness before them.